theblockstalk/upgradeable-proxy/README.md

 ### 3.5 Creating a permissioned (Ownable) proxy upgrade

-The proxy upgrade mechanism was combined with the Zepplin [Ownable](https://github.com/OpenZeppelin/zeppelin-solidity/blob/master/contracts/ownership/Ownable.sol) contract standard to allow for the upgradeTo() function to only be called by the owner.
-The owner of the proxy can be set as a multisig or DAO-like contract to provide distributed governance.
+The proxy upgrade mechanism was combined with the Zepplin [Ownable](https://github.com/OpenZeppelin/zeppelin-solidity/blob/master/contracts/ownership/Ownable.sol) contract standard to allow for the upgradeTo() function to only be called by the administrator (owner).
+The administrator of the proxy can be set as a multisig or DAO-like contract to provide distributed governance.

 The permissioned upgradeable contracts can be seen in the [/contracts/ownable](https://github.com/jackandtheblockstalk/upgradeable-proxy/tree/master/contracts/ownable) folder.
 Please see _UintOwnable_ contract tests for details.